edissyum/opencaptureformem/README.md

     git clone -b $latest_tag https://github.com/edissyum/opencaptureformem /opt/mem/opencapture/
     cd /opt/mem/opencapture/install/

-The ./Makefile install all the necessary packages and create the service You have the choice between using supervisor or basic systemd Supervisor is useful if you need to run multiple instance of Open-Capture in parallel Systemd is perfect for one instance
+The ./install.sh install all the necessary packages and create the service You have the choice between using supervisor or basic systemd Supervisor is useful if you need to run multiple instance of Open-Capture in parallel Systemd is perfect for one instance

-    chmod u+x Makefile
+    chmod u+x install.sh
-    sudo ./Makefile
+    sudo ./install.sh
       # Answer the few questions asked at launch
       # Go grab a coffee ;)